evanpurkhiser/CS-Algo-Sudokuer/readme.md

 #### Motivation

-This project was done in conjunction with Drew Johnson (@noautosave) four our *Introduction to Algorithms* class as a final project.
+This project was done in conjunction with Drew Johnson ([@noautosave](https://github.com/noautosave)) for our *Introduction to Algorithms* class as a final project.
 While not the most complex algorithm to implement, it was indeed interesting and challenging.